visal1347/.github/profile/README.md

 Magic Bullet and Damage Enhancement Options
 -------------------------------------------

 Exploring the **magic bullet** feature in Free Fire can change your gameplay a lot.
 This powerful setup boosts your weapon's hit rate and damage.
 It lets you deal **ultra high damage**, giving you an edge in fights.
+Magic bullet settings can change how you shoot.
+They help you get more consistent hits by tweaking aim assist and target settings.
+You can also adjust your weapon sensitivity for a better feel.

 Key damage enhancement options include: